-On August 11th, visitors will tour the KPF-designed Advanced Science Research Center for the City University of New York.
+On August 11th, visitors toured the KPF-designed Advanced Science Research Center for the City University of New York.

 The ASRC building furthers the university’s “Decades of the Sciences” initiative, providing state-of-the-art facilities to a world-class research institution.
 The complex is designed to accommodate a wide range of research initiatives in many varied disciplines, through the use of a modular utility “infrastructure” that can support varied research requirements.
 Housing science facilities, the ASRC is arranged thematically on a floor-by-floor basis focusing on five areas of research: Photonics; Structural Biology; Biosensing/Remote Sensing; Nanotechnology; and Neuroscience.
 It acts as a CUNY-wide facility providing hoteling for outside research activities.
 The building connects below grade to the City College Center for Discovery and Innovation, creating a unified science campus.

-The event will begin with a welcome from Joshua Brumberg, Interim Director of ASRC, followed by an overview of the day, a presentation by the developers, then a tour of the facility.
-Following the tour, Nancy J. Kelley, Founding Member and Steering Committee of NYC Builds Bio+, will moderate a panel discussion featuring Tavis Ezell, Director of Business Development, New York State Sensor Center of Advanced Technology (CAT); Jia Liu, PhD, Director of the Epigenetics Facility; Isela Lopez, Operations Manager, Comparative Medicine Unit/ In-Vivo Animal Facility; and Rein Ulijn, PhD, Director, Nanoscience Initiative.
-The program will conclude with a networking reception.
+The event began with a welcome from Joshua Brumberg, Interim Director of ASRC, followed by an overview of the day, a presentation by the developers, then a tour of the facility.
+Following the tour, Nancy J. Kelley, Founding Member and Steering Committee of NYC Builds Bio+, moderated a panel discussion featuring Tavis Ezell, Director of Business Development, New York State Sensor Center of Advanced Technology (CAT); Jia Liu, PhD, Director of the Epigenetics Facility; Isela Lopez, Operations Manager, Comparative Medicine Unit/ In-Vivo Animal Facility; and Rein Ulijn, PhD, Director, Nanoscience Initiative.
+The program concluded with a networking reception.